-Employment in the Federal Public Service
+Employment in the federal public service

-The following information is intended to provide you, the Employer, with an understanding of the different types of employment in the public service.
+The following information is intended to provide you, the employer, with an understanding of the different types of employment in the public service.

-Employment Defined
+Employment defined

 Employment in the federal public service must be with a department or branch that forms part of the public service.
 It also includes employment in any of the boards, commissions or agencies that form part of the public service for pension purposes.
+This includes:

 1. Any department which is (or was during its lifetime) presided over by a Minister of the Crown.